-Many states have adopted a TDA (Text Dependent Analysis) style assessment for the writing component of their state test.
-This type of writing style requires students to read a text or passage and use actual text to support their answers, citing specific evidence directly from the text.
-Text-dependent analysis writing instructs students to provide specific evidence from the passages they read, while demonstrating the ability to interpret the meaning behind the evidence they provide.
+Many states have adopted a TDA (Text-Dependent Analysis) style of assessment for the writing component of their state tests.
+This writing style requires students to read a text or passage and use the actual text to support their answers, citing specific evidence directly from it.
+Text-dependent analysis writing instructs students to provide specific evidence from the passages they read, while demonstrating the ability to interpret the meaning of that evidence.
 How do you teach this kind of complex process to students?

 TDA Questions List:

-It’s important for you, as the teacher, to first generate a personal list of text-dependent questions/prompts prior to taking this process into the classroom.
+It’s important for you, as the teacher, to first generate a personal list of text-dependent questions/prompts before bringing this process into the classroom.
 You know your class and your standards.
 What types of questions are most effective for your expectations and outcomes?
-Write down as many text-dependent analysis, or TDA question/prompts as you can think of on a scratch piece of paper.
-Then compare and/or combine your list of questions/prompts to this comprehensive list available for FREE in my VIP FREEBIE ALBUM
+Write down as many text-dependent analysis, or TDA, questions/prompts as you can think of on a scratch piece of paper.
+Use this list of questions/prompts to guide you!
+It is available for FREE in my VIP FREEBIE ALBUM

 Acronym:

-Begin by working as a whole group to come up with an acronym that encompasses the classroom TDA writing process.
-Developing an acronym together will not only help students take ownership, but also give them a guide to remember HOW TO answer the questions.
+Begin by working as a whole group to create an acronym that encompasses the classroom TDA writing process.
+Developing an acronym together will not only help students take ownership but also give them a guide for remembering HOW TO answer the questions.
 Would you rather have an acronym prepared for your class?
 No problem.
 Work with ACE- This is an acronym I use in my Text Evidence resource.
 A-Answer the Question C-Cite the Evidence E-Explain your answer.
-If time is a factor, you not have to reinvent the wheel!
-You can find other examples of acronyms from teachers like RACE, WHIP, and QUAN on Pinterest.
-These examples can be used with your class to use for HOW TO answer the questions or for brainstorming key ideas needed in your own acronym.
+If time is a factor, you don’t have to reinvent the wheel!
+You can find other examples of acronyms used by teachers, such as RACE, WHIP, and QUAN, on Pinterest.
+These examples can be used with your class to help HOW TO answer the questions or to brainstorm key ideas for your own acronym.
 Here are some ideas to guide your students.:

 • Read the questions thoroughly to understand the important words.
 Underline the keywords.